 Instructions

-- Cook the quinoa according to the packet instructions.
-(See hints above if not used to cooking quinoa) and leave to cool.
+- Cook the quinoa according to the packet instructions and leave to cool.
+(Or see the instructions in the notes section below.)

-- Make the dressing by whisking the olive oil with the lemon juice, seasoning with black pepper (the halloumi is salty), then leave to one side.
+- Make the dressing by whisking the olive oil with the lemon juice and season with black pepper (no need for salt as the halloumi is salty), then place to one side.

-- On a small plate, mix the chilli flakes and sesame seeds.
-Slice the halloumi into 1 cm thick slices then press into the seed mixture, coating both sides.
+- Mix the chilli flakes and sesame seeds together on a small plate.
+Slice the halloumi into 1 cm (⅓ inch) thick slices, then press them into the seed mixture, coating both sides.

 - Best served serve straight away.